vijayakunwar/vijayakunwar/README.md

 I'm Vijaya Kunwar, a passionate software developer with a specialization in test automation.
 I am currently immersed in the exciting realm of test automation, where I apply my skills to ensure the robustness and reliability of software systems.
 Explore my GitHub repositories, where I document my learning journey and work on personal projects.
 Feel free to check them out, contribute, or provide feedback.
 Collaboration is always welcome!

-- 🔭 I’m currently working as Automation Tester
+- :office_worker: I’m currently working as Automation Tester
-- 🌱 I’m currently learning Test Driven Development
+- :cherry_blossom: I’m currently learning Test Driven Development
 - 👯 I’m looking to collaborate on TypeScript and React project
 - 💬 Ask me about Web application development and e2e testing